 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

 If you like staying at Marriott hotels, this is an excellent card.
-I’ll outline how to best use your Marriott points and show you the benefits that make the card worth keeping for the rest of your life.
+We’ll outline how to best use your Marriott points and show you the benefits that make the card worth keeping year after year.

 Chase Marriott Bonvoy Boundless card bonus

-The Marriott Bonvoy Boundless Credit Card comes with a Limited Time Offer: Earn 100,000 Bonus Points after you spend $5, 000 on purchases in the first 3 months from account opening.
-There’s a $95 annual fee, not waived for the first year.
+The Marriott Bonvoy Boundless Credit Card comes with 100,000 bonus points after you spend $5,000 on purchases in the first three months from account opening.
+There’s a $95 annual fee, which is not waived for the first year.

-Those 100,000 Marriott points are more than enough for a night at a fancy Category 8 resort, like the iconic Mystique, a Luxury Collection Hotel, Santorini, where rates easily exceed $600 per night.
+Those 100,000 Marriott points are more than enough for a night at a fancy Category 8 hotel, like the St Regis Bora Bora, where rates easily exceed $1,000 per night.
 If you prefer to stretch your points, you could redeem the bonus for four nights at a mid-level Category 4 hotel, like the Aloft London Excel.

 You can even squeeze 13+ nights from the bonus at Category 1 locations.
 How you redeem your points is up to you.

 The great thing about Marriott points is that you don’t have to redeem them for Marriott hotel stays — you can also transfer Marriott points to airlines for award flights.
 We’ll get into that in a minute.

 Benefits and perks of the Marriott Bonvoy Boundless card